BernardoDeLaPlaz/docs/docs/arch/one_touch_urbit.md

 ### Design: Systems / IT

+Definitions:
+    * AWS EC2           - Amazon cloud computing service
+    * AWS S3            - Amazon blob storage service
+	* instance 0		- an Amazon AWS EC2 instance reserved exclusively for Tlon admin tools
+	* instances A, B, C - three Amazon AWS EC2 instance reserved exclusively for a Tlon FoundationDB database
+	* pool instances	- a pool of AWS EC2 instances used to host urbits for customers

-The Provisioner is a command line tool written in Ruby.
-Ruby on Rails may be used to provide an assortment of useful librarys and the 'gem' library management system.
+The Provisioner, narrowly construed, is a command line tool written in Ruby.
+Ruby on Rails may be used to provide an assortment of useful libraries and the 'gem' library management system.

-It can run on any desktop.
+The Provisioner, widely construed, is:
+  * the Provisioner command line tool, running on machine "instance 0"
+  * a Postres database for exclusive use of the above, running on machine "instance 0"
+  * the Provisioner urbit instance, running on machine "instance 0"
+  * a FoundationDB database cluster,  running on instances A, B, and C

-It communicates with:
+The Provisioner command line tool communicates with:
-   * AWS EC2, via the Ruby API (https://docs.aws.amazon.com/sdk-for-ruby/v3/api/index.html)
+   * AWS EC2 (to spin up new EC2 instances), via the Ruby API (https://docs.aws.amazon.com/sdk-for-ruby/v3/api/index.html)
    * AWS S3 (for storage of snapshots), via Ruby API  ( https://docs.aws.amazon.com/sdkforruby/api/Aws/S3/Client.html )
-   * a Postgres database running on AWS ("instance 0") (the master AWS instance that we use)
+   * a Postgres database running on AWS ("instance 0")
-   * XXX ???? foundationDB for the customer urbits ???
    * an instance of urbit ( a galaxy ?) that runs on instance 0 ("the provisioner urbit")

+The Provisioner command line tool does not communicate with:
+   * The FoundationDB cluster running on instances A, B, C

 The Postgres database is configured initially via a Ruby on Rails 'migration': a tool which lets us take a schema definition file and make it flesh.

-Tasks to build the Provisioner:
+Tasks to build the Provisioner

+The following list is indexed with 'c' codes, referencing the capabilities listed in the "Capabilities Required" section above. c0 is baseline infrastructure.

-  * spin up an the S3 "instance 0", where the one-touch-urbit database lives: 1 day
+  * c0.0: spin up an the EC2 "instance 0", where the one-touch-urbit database lives: 1 day
-  * create an empty ruby app and nail down the database schema: 2 days
+  * c0.1: create an empty ruby app and nail down the database schema: 2 days
-  * explore and integrate AWS S3 Ruby API with the app: 3 days
+  * c0.2: explore and integrate AWS S3 Ruby API with the app: 3 days
+  * c0.3: get the "provisioner urbit" installed on "instance 0" : 2 days

-  * write "create a new customer" (this does nothing but database manipulations), with unit tests: 1 day
+  * c1.0: write "create a new customer" function (this does nothing but database manipulations), with unit tests: 1 day

-  * write "spin up a new instance" (database manipulations and also AWS S3 manipulations): 2 days
+  * c2.0: write "spin up a new EC2 instance" function (database manipulations and also AWS S3 manipulations): 2 days

-  * write "spin down an instance" (database manipulations and also AWS S3 manipulations): 2 days
-  * get the "provisioner urbit" installed on "instance 0" : 2 days
-  * read up on how to have a galaxy issue a sun: 2 days
+  * c3.0: read up on how to have a galaxy issue a sun: 2 days
-  * write a handicapped version of "create a new sun" (works on a fixed / specified instance).
+  * c3.1: write a handicapped version of "create a new sun" function (works on a fixed / specified instance).
 This does both database manipulations and urbit galaxy manipulations.
 10 days
-  * XXX there are unknown unknowns here re key / credential handling
+  * c3.2: XXX there are unknown unknowns here re key / credential handling

+  * c4.0: create algorithm / write code for allocating urbits across instances (increasing an urbit's CPU may require that the urbit be moved from one instance in the pool to another): 2 days
-  * write "tell sun to emit snapshot" feature (requires both Ruby and work to bin/urbit source code - I may ask for help on this) : 5-10 days
+  * c4.1: write "tell sun to emit snapshot" feature (requires both Ruby and work to bin/urbit source code - I may ask for help on this) : 5-10 days
+  * c4.2: write "move snapshot from instance to instance" function - 1 day
+  * c4.3: write "spin down an instance" (database manipulations and also AWS S3 manipulations): 2 days
+  * c4.4: write "spin start an urbit" function: 1 day

   * write handicapped version of "copy snapshot to backup" feature: 2 days
   * write "adjust storage" feature: XXX need to design this first.
 AWS EC2 instances have compute and storage caps, but we intend to put multiple urbit on each.
 How do we measure storage space?
 We're going to use FoundationDB to store events...